matter-labs/zksync-data-dump/data/README.md

 In rollups, such as ZKsync, transactions are aggregated and processed off the underlying blockchain (e.g., Ethereum, a Layer 1 blockchain) to enhance scalability and reduce costs.
 Rollups bundle multiple transactions into a single batch, which is then submitted to the underlying blockchain as one transaction.
 This method reduces the load on the underlying chain while ensuring transaction security and finality through cryptographic proofs, like Zero-Knowledge (ZK) proofs used by ZKsync, or validity checks.
 By processing transactions off-chain and periodically committing the results to the underlying chain, rollups improve throughput and efficiency without compromising the blockchain’s security and decentralization.

 Transactions are identified by a unique transaction hash.
 When issuing a transaction, the user needs to specify parameters such as the recipient address (which can also be a smart contract and the functions the user wants to call), the amount of tokens to transfer, the gas price, and the gas limit.
 The gas price represents the fee the user is willing to pay per unit of gas, while the gas limit is the maximum amount of gas the user is willing to consume for the transaction, a mechanism introduced to prevent infinite loops or excessive resource consumption due to the [halting problem](https://en.wikipedia.org/wiki/Halting_problem).
-Another important parameter is the transaction receipt, which contains the status of the transaction (success or failure), the amount of actual gas used, and the cumulative gas used among all transactions in that block.
+Another important parameter is the transaction receipt, which contains the status of the transaction (success or failure), and the amount of actual gas used.
 The specifics of transaction receipts are discussed in the next section.

+> **Note:** Transactions should be sorted by the `blockNumber` and `transactionIndex` attributes to maintain the correct order of the transactions in the blockchain.

+We list the attributes of the transactions data in the ZKsync dataset below:

 | Attribute                | Type  | Description                                                                 |
 |--------------------------|-------|-----------------------------------------------------------------------------|